K-PaaS/application-platform-guide-eng/user_guide/development_application/ruby.md

 -	OS : Windows 7 64bit
 -	Ruby : 1.9.3-p551
--	Framwork : Ruby On Rails 4.1.8
+-	Framework : Ruby On Rails 4.1.8
 -	IDE : RubyMine 7.1.1

 ※	The latest Ruby driver version of CubidDB supported up to Ruby 1.9.3 and was selected.
 It is recommended that you use the Ruby version that fits the supported driver (or Gem) for each service.